oceanlau/garbage/README.md

     Next time log in as 'ocean' and start messing around.

 -   Command Line: The simplest way to improve command line usability is to modify the `~/.bashrc` file.
-Always add your working directory as aliases.
+Always add your working directory as aliases or use [bashmarks](https://github.com/huyng/bashmarks).

     [.bashrc PS1 generator](http://bashrcgenerator.com) is a good site to create useful bash prompt style.
 My favourite: